-Number 3 – Jocko Henderson
+Number 3 – Radio DJo Henderson

-Douglas “Jocko” Henderson (March 8, 1918, Baltimore -July 15, 2000) was an American radio deejay.
+Douglas “Radio DJo” Henderson (March 8, 1918, Baltimore -July 15, 2000) was an American radio deejay.

 He was known for a distinctive style of rhythmic patter in his radio voice, which he had learned from a Baltimore deejay, Maurice “Hot Rod” Hulbert.
 Henderson continued on the stations WDAS and WHAT until 1974, deejaying in Philadelphia and New York as well as hosting concerts in both cities and a TV music program in New York.